 These crates are actually really easy to come by.
-We’ve even reviewed some of them from Amazon on our vinyl record storage guide here as they are a very popular way of storing records.
-They are cheap to buy and to make, can store a lot of records and can be customized since it’s made out of wood.
+We’ve even reviewed some of them from Amazon on our vinyl record storage guide.
+They are a very popular way of storing records and cheap to buy.
+You can store a lot of records in these crates and they can be customized since it’s made out of wood.
+See these vinyl record storage crates here.

 Here’s the guide from Instructables.com: http://www.instructables.com/id/Record-Crate/?ALLSTEPS

-It does require some time and work to create this crate; however it makes for a great storage unit or even a present for someone that loves records.
+It does require some time and work to create this crate.
+However it makes for a great storage unit or a present for someone that loves records.
 Be sure to follow the steps lined out in the guide and in no time you can have your very own vinyl record crate.

 The difference between this crate and the one from Instructables.com are as follows: